dioxfile/FARS-FRIS/README.md

 # Simplified use of the FSRA framework.
 * Step 1 - Download the entire contents of the INSTALL folder;
-* Step 2 - Create a folder with the command "mkdir FOLDER" and unzip the INSTALL contents inside it;
+* Step 2 - Create a folder with the command "mkdir FOLDER" and copy the INSTALL contents inside it;
 * Step 3 - Enter the new FOLDER, EX: "cd FOLDER", and give execution permission to the run.sh and INSTALL.sh files, EX: "chmod +x run.sh INSTALL.sh";
 * Step 4 - Run the INSTALL.sh file, EX: "./INSTALL.sh";
 * Step 5 - After executing INSTALL.sh, execute the following command, EX: "php8.1 -S localhost:8001".
 It will start a PHP web server inside the current folder;